How to Contol Permissions to OSMeta

 go to users access levels add new access level

-• Add a title into the "Level Title" field.
+• Enter a name for your new access level in the "Level Title" field.

-• Click inside the checkbox next to the user group you created in the previous step.
+• Select the checkbox for the group you created in Step #1.

 • Click "Save & Close":